AMERICAN WEDDINGS BLOG

 During the ceremony's opening remarks, their officiant told the blindfolded guests:

-The idea was hatched by the couple and their videographer James Day as a way to help their guests experience the ceremony from Stephanie’s perspective.
-She has Cone-Rod Dystrophy – which means that she can only see some light and some dark shapes.
+The idea was hatched by the couple and their videographer, James Day, as a way to help their guests experience the ceremony from Stephanie’s perspective.
+Stephanie has Cone-Rod Dystrophy – which means that she can only see some light and some dark shapes.

 Since you’re probably wondering how the concept played out, the happy groom Robbie said it was a hit.
 He told the Daily Mail that, “the blindfolds were received well by the guests as they were experiencing that moment in the same way Steph and her mum, who is also blind, were experiencing it.”

 Get started planning your own ceremony with a copy of our ceremony creation guide Asked to Officiate.